lyeeeeee/hashset/README.md

 # hashset
 In this repository, we implemented one foundational data structure: Set based on Map in golang.
 We have:
-Add(value int64): Adds the specified element to this set.
+`Add(value int64)`: Adds the specified element to this set.
-Contains(value int64) bool: Returns true if this set contains the specified element.
+`Contains(value int64) bool`: Returns true if this set contains the specified element.
-Remove(value int64): Removes the specified element from this set.
+`Remove(value int64)`: Removes the specified element from this set.
-Range(f func(value int64) bool): Function f executes by taking element in the set as parameter sequentially until f returns false
+`Range(f func(value int64) bool)`: Function f executes by taking element in the set as parameter sequentially until f returns false
-Len() int: Returns the number of elements of this set.
+`Len() int`: Returns the number of elements of this set.

 We made two experiments in order to measuring the overall performance of:
 1. the chosen value's type: empty struct vs. bool